 - Salt and pepper

-Place potatoes in a large bowl.
+Place potatoes in a bowl.

 We don’t want it to be a puree but we want it minced like this.
-This will help that flavor spread throughout every bite of potato salad and is really one of the keys to why this is so good.
+This will help the flavors spread throughout every bite of potato salad and is really one of the keys to why this is so good.

 You still want them to be lumpy but just a good bit of mashed in there with the lumps.

 The pickle juice just comes straight from the jar of sweet pickles.
 That’s why I didn’t want you to get sweet pickle relish because there isn’t enough juice in there.

-Stir that up really good.
+Stir that up really well.

 Then chop your eggs and add them in.